PlayFPN FAQ

 • We offer College Showcases in the Summer and Fall.

-• We have events tailored for the Elite teams, the majority of Travel softball teams and for the novice teams as well.
+• We have events tailored for all levels of Travel softball teams.

 What are the PlayFPN playing rules?